russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 e-Readers

-These devices allow you to store thousands of books on a single device, which is way more convenient than lugging around physical copies.
+These devices allow you to store thousands of different books on a single device, which is way more convenient than lugging around copies of physical books

 Audiobooks